 Diet and breast milk

 Although there are variations in breast milk, it does remain fairly stable.
 The nutrients of breast milk come from the mother’s diet.
 (6) Although mothers do not need to increase the calories in their diet by much, they do need to focus on increasing the nutrient density of their diet.
-The foods that make up mom’s diet don’t have much effect on the composition of her breast milk, but it does have an impact on the quality of her milk.
+The foods that make up a mom’s diet don’t have much effect on the composition of her breast milk, but it does impact the quality of her milk.

-Add healthy fats to your diet including walnuts, avocado oil, olive oil, sesame seeds, sesame oil, and chia seeds.
+Add healthy fats to your diet, including walnuts, avocado oil, olive oil, sesame seeds and oil, and chia seeds.
 These foods change the fatty acid profile of your milk, improving the quality of the fats in your milk.
 (4)

-Supplements while breastfeeding:
+Prenatal supplements while breastfeeding:

 Galactagogues can help boost your milk production, add nutritional value and improve the quality of your milk.

-Probiotics add good bacteria to your gut and your diet of healthy foods feed those bacteria helping them to multiply and keep you healthy.
-The strain Lactobacillus fermentum is one found in human milk and contributes to breast health.
-It supports healthy lactation and can help prevent and relieve breast pain, discomfort, and dysbiosis.
+Probiotics add good bacteria to your gut, and your diet of healthy foods feeds the bacteria helping them to multiply and keep you healthy.
+The strain Lactobacillus fermentum is found in human milk and contributes to breast health.
+It supports healthy lactation and can help prevent and relieve breast pain, discomfort and dysbiosis.
 (7)